JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 ---
-title: "Extending the Functionality of Excel : Working with VBA and Web APIs"
+title: "Extending the Functionality of Excel: Working with VBA and Web APIs"
 output:
   md_document:
     variant: gfm